 When $\alpha=0$, the tetramer unit transforms to a dimer system.
-These energy levels are shown in the bottom half of Fig.~\ref{fig:fig1}(b).
+These energy levels are shown in the upper half of Fig.~\ref{fig:fig2}(a).
 The ground state $\ket{0}$ and the first excited state $\ket{1}$ of the tetramer unit combine to form the dimer ground state singlet $\ket{0^{\prime}}$.
 The other tetramer excited states $\ket{2}$, $\ket{3}$, $\ket{4}$, and $\ket{5}$ coalesce together to form the dimer excited triplet state $\ket{1^{\prime}}$.
-The energy levels are rearranged when $\alpha$ is negative, see Fig.~\ref{fig:fig1}(b).
+The energy levels are rearranged when $\alpha$ is negative (see Fig.~\ref{fig:fig2}(a)).
 We note that the energy level for $\ket{3}$ becomes lower than the energy level of $\ket{2}$ when $\alpha$ is in the range $\alpha\in [0,0.5]$.
-In Fig.~\ref{fig:fig1}(d), we show the energy and the corresponding energy states when $\alpha=0$.It is indicated that the tetramer unit establishes a dimer state with only two energy states when intra-tetramer interaction $J_2$ is close to zero.
-The ground state $\ket{0^{\prime}}$ is a singlet and the first excited state $\ket{1^{\prime}}$ is a triplet.
+In Fig.~\ref{fig:fig2}(b), we show the energy and the corresponding energy states when $\alpha=0$.
+It is indicated that the tetramer unit establishes a dimer state with only two energy states when intra-tetramer interaction $J_2$ is close to zero.
+The ground state $\ket{0^{\prime}}$ is a singlet, and the first excited state $\ket{1^{\prime}}$ is a triplet.
 Here, we show the energy states of the spin-1/2 tetramer chain when $\alpha=1$ to motivate the discussion for the rest of the article.
-The tetramer states of the compound CuInVO$_5$, which are reordered when $\alpha < 1$, are discussed in Sec.~\ref{sec:cu}.
+The tetramer states of the compound CuInVO$_5$, which are reordered when $\alpha < 1$, are discussed in the \emph{Ground state and excited states for CuInVO$_5$} section.
 The above discussion concludes our analysis of the energy and the corresponding energy states of a single tetramer and dimer unit.
 In the next section, we investigate the behavior of the spin-1/2 chain formed by tetramer units.